ai-to-the-moon/Blockchain_crowdsale/README.md

 ![pic](Screenshots/screenshot_Ganache_settings.PNG)

-After selecting the CrowdsaleDeployer smart contract and specifying parameters for name, symbol, and wallet, you can click 'deploy' to deploy the contract:
+After selecting the CrowdsaleDeployer smart contract and specifying parameters for name, symbol, and wallet, you can click 'transact' to deploy the contract:

 ![pic](Screenshots/screenshot_crowdsale_deployment.PNG)